hosseinshirinabadi/Extended-Pintos-OS-CS162/doc/project1.md

     /* Completion status of children. */
     struct list children;
 }

 ```

-‘validate_exec()’ is only used in exec and it’s used to check whether the argument given is not a null pointer and it’s a valid command in pintos command line & is also is a valid user memory address.
+`validate_exec()` is only used in exec and it’s used to check whether the argument given is not a null pointer and it’s a valid command in pintos command line & is also is a valid user memory address.

 The struct wait_status is used for wait only because we have to keep track of all variables within the struct for each child.
 This help with the synchronization and data sharing between parent and children

-We will modify process_wait() to go through child processes and check whether their pid matches the pid given and call sema_down for that child.
+We will modify `process_wait()` to go through child processes and check whether their pid matches the pid given and call sema_down for that child.
 Also remember to to free memory of “zombie processes”

  #### Algorithm:

-We will implement all algorithms in the ‘syscall_handler()’ function inside userprog/syscall.c.
+We will implement all algorithms in the `syscall_handler()` function inside userprog/syscall.c.
 The args[0] will contain the syscall type, and the subsequent elements will contain the syscall arguments, if any.

 - args[0] == SYS_HALT:
 Calling ‘shutdown_power_off()’ will terminate Pintos.